rust-lang/rust/Contributing.md

 # Contributing

 There are many ways to contribute to Rustfmt.
-This document lays out what they are and has information for how to get started.
+This document lays out what they are and has information on how to get started.
 If you have any questions about contributing or need help with anything, please ask in the WG-Rustfmt channel on [Discord](https://discordapp.com/invite/rust-lang).
 Feel free to also ask questions on issues, or file new issues specifically to get help.